If you’re looking for one of the simplest ways to compost, you’ve stumbled across the right method here!

 Sow a cover crop

-While the normal advice is to wait a year before sowing, some trench composters do sow a cover crop.
+While the normal advice is to wait a year before sowing, some trench composters do sow a cover crop such as lettuce or radishes.

 This has the advantage of reducing weeds and helping to reduce water loss.
 It can also help the beneficial fungi in the ground.